 - NICM Health Research Institute has been commissioned to draft efficacy monographs on Vitamins B6 and B12 (Nov 2019).

-- Recent recipient of the Qi Huang International Award for achievement in Chinese Medicine, Beijing Nov 14, 2019.
+- Qi Huang International Award for achievement in Chinese Medicine, Beijing Nov 14, 2019.

 - Member of the Australasian Integrative Medicine Association.

 - Western Sydney University has an Australia-China Institute for Arts and Culture.
 I have no research, administrative or other role with the Institute.